yangr0/cs128c2/RUN.md

 5. In target computer powershell: `Set-ExecutionPolicy Unrestricted`

-4. Move payload to target computer and run
+6. Move payload to target computer and run (right-click -> run in PowerShell)